lgrcyanny/PaperBook-Hadoop/README.md

-# PaperBook Overview
+# PaperBook Hadoop Overview
  PaperBook is a Literature Management System, which is shipped with convenient literature upload, search, comment and greate communication functions for a private research group.<br>
- First step, we built the system based on Node.js + Express + MySQL<BR>
+ Originally, we built the system based on Node.js + Express + MySQL<BR>
- Second step, migrate big data to HBase, make use of Hadoop to build a cloud research platform.
+ Now, we migrate the project to Hadoop and HBase.
+We make use of HDFS to save literaute files and use HBase to do database work.

 # Team Member
 + [Cyanny Liang](http://www.cyanny.com)
 + Thomas Zhang
 + Aaron Feng

-## Install
+## Install for the MySQL version

 **NOTE:** You need to have node.js, mysql installed <BR>
 1. Clone the project